 - Open Pour Mixing and Loading Wettable Powders

 The Agency is currently reviewing AHETF data for various other scenarios, including mixing/loading pesticides in enclosed systems and applications in greenhouses and nurseries.
 If considered acceptable and the “most reliable” for those respective exposure scenarios, the Agency will begin to routinely utilize the data in place of existing data.
 Completed AHETF data is presented and reviewed in the form of “monograph” reports and are available upon request.

 Outdoor Residential Exposure Task Force (ORETF)

 The Outdoor Residential Exposure Task Force (ORETF) Exitis a consortium of chemical companies that formed a joint data development task force in December 1994 in anticipation of satisfying data requirements outlined in a March 1995 Agency Data Call-In (DCI).
 The DCI required mixer/loader/applicator dermal and inhalation exposure data and post-application exposure data for over one hundred active ingredients.
-The occupational handler exposure studies conducted by the ORETF represented professional lawn care operators (LCO) and
+The occupational handler exposure studies conducted by the ORETF represented professional lawn care operators (LCO) and monitored the following scenarios:

 - Mixer/Loader/Applicator, “Push-type” Rotary Spreader

 - Mixer/Loader/Applicator, Handgun Sprayer (liquid, water-dispersible granule, and wettable powder formulations)

 These studies were Agency reviewed and have been in use, supplanting PHED data for similar handler exposure scenarios, since 2003.